 Although landlocked, Armenia has its “blue pearl”, Sevan Lake, the largest lake in the Caucasus.
 In summer it must be packed with people, but now that we drive past it, in October, it’s a haven of peace.
 Beautiful monasteries such as Hayravank and Sevanavank are found on the shore.
 The two black-stone churches of Sevanavank rise spectacularly over a rocky spur facing the lake like a terrace.
 Gazing at them from below, standing out in the light blue sky where the moon has risen already, Angeliki and I fantasize that they are two monks who have been turned into stone by a spell and entrusted guardians of the lake.

-- Dario De Santis is a longtime Outpost contributor and European travel guide.
+Dario De Santis is an Outpost contributor and European travel guide.
 Check out more of his adventures on Outpost here.